-Appendix VI

-SAFETY CONSIDERATIONS FOR WASTE MANAGEMENT AT NUCLEAR FUEL CYCLE FACILITIES
+APPENDIX VI: SAFETY CONSIDERATIONS FOR WASTE MANAGEMENT AT NUCLEAR FUEL CYCLE FACILITIES

 VI.1.
 The following is a list of hazards associated with, or that could affect, waste management at typical fuel cycle facilities.
 Where appropriate, certain features are highlighted that require specific consideration for radioactive waste management.
 This list is not exhaustive.
-Rather, it provides indicators for the safety assessor to produce the equivalents of Tables 1 and 2 in Appendices IV and V of this Safety Guide for the specific facility under consideration.
+Rather, it provides indicators for the safety assessor to produce the equivalents of the tables in Appendices IV and V of this Safety Guide for the specific facility under consideration.